ioanmeri/aws-serverless-apis-and-apps/03-api-gateway-aws-lamda.md

 If you want to generate logs for API Gateway for example, you would have to give it the right permissions.

 ---

+## API-specific Features & Options

+**Resources**

+Manage resources and methods from our API.

+A resource is just like a path.

+To make it live you always have to click on Actions > Deploy API

+**Stages**

+Stages are like snapshots of your API, deployed snapshots.
+You need to deploy the different stages.

+The actual work happens under resources.

+**Authorizers**

+Allows you to add authentication to your API

+**Models**

+Allows you to define the shape of the data you work with in the API (optional)

+You can you the models to validate incoming data, see if it fits that schema and reject it if it does not.

+**Documentation**

+Important if you plan to expose your API to other developers.

+**Binary Support**

+Important if you plan to sending files along with your requests.

+**Dashboard**

+High level how API performs and works

+---